 - Set 4 of the Home Reading books, for Semester 2, feature Stage 1 and Stage 2 phonic concepts with increased length.
 Prior to allocating these books, screen students again (typically in Week 2 of Term 3 and Term).
 Download the screen HERE.

-A proportion of students will require decodable reading material for longer than others.
-This group of students may have presented at school with speech and/or language delays.
-These students may have had a history of multiple ear infections.
-They may have family members who have experienced literacy and learning difficulties (and hence present with a genetic predisposition to literacy difficulties).
-Alternatively, there may be other reasons why additional structured reading material is necessary.
-In addition to the four general sets of decodable reading material for the initial two years of learning to read.
-Some students (for reasons such as those listed) may require additional decodable reading material before progressing to higher levels.
-PLD provides three additional reading book sets for this purpose.
+A proportion of students will require PLD decodable readers for longer than others.
+This group of students may have presented at school with speech and/or language delays, or a history of multiple ear infections.
+They may have family members who have experienced literacy and learning difficulties (and hence present with a genetic predisposition to literacy difficulties) etc. PLD provides three additional catch-up reading book sets for this purpose.

 - If students have read all of Home Readers – Set 1 the additional set of 20 Home Reader Further Practise – Set 1 may be appropriate.
-They are also suitable for students who are still acquiring accuracy and automaticity at Exercise 2 level on the PLD Early Reading Profile – Foundation Year.
+They are also suitable for students who are still acquiring accuracy and automaticity at Exercise 2 level on the PLD Early Reading Screen in the Foundation Screening & Tracking Manual.

 - If students have read all of Home Readers – Set 2 the additional set of 20 Home Reader Further Practise – Set 2 may be appropriate.
-They are also suitable for students who are still acquiring accuracy and automaticity at Exercise 3, 4 and 5 on the PLD Early Reading Profile – Foundation Year.
+They are also suitable for students who are still acquiring accuracy and automaticity at Exercise 3, 4 and 5 on the PLD Early Reading Screen in the Foundation Screening & Tracking Manual.

 - If students have read all of the Home Readers – Set 3 and Home Readers – Set 4 the additional 20 Home Readers Further Practise – Set 3 and 4 may be appropriate.
-They are also suitable for students who are still acquiring accuracy and automaticity at Exercise 5 and 6 on the PLD Early Reading Profile – Year 1 and 2.
+They are also suitable for students who are still acquiring accuracy and automaticity at Exercise 5 and 6 on the PLD Early Reading Screen in the Year 1 & 2 Screening & Tracking Manual.

-Research repeatedly reports that the gains are greatest from the initial years of schooling when students are first learning to read.
-In terms of allocating reading books, and tracking the progress within each school term, the Early Reading Profiles are recommended.
-The screen analyses word accuracy (i.e. percentage correct at each level) but also automaticity (i.e. reading strategies observed).
+Research repeatedly reports that the gains are greatest in the initial years of schooling when students are first learning to read use decodable texts.
+In terms of allocating reading books and tracking the progress within each school term, the Early Reading Screens are recommended.
+The screen analyses word accuracy (i.e. percentage correct at each level) and automaticity (i.e. reading strategies observed).

-It is very challenging to navigate how schools start to phase outdated processes and start implementing more of the gold standard approach, structured synthetic phonics.
-One of the PLD blogs dealt with this issue and provided a range of suggestions.
-(E.g. in the next school year aim for 50% PM Benchmarking and 50% decodables.
-This would mean two PM Benchmark Readers and two decodable readers per week.
-Continue reading this blog HERE.
+It is very challenging to navigate how schools start to phase outdated processes and start implementing an evidence-based approach such as SSP.
+One of the PLD blogs discusses this issue and provides a range of suggestions. (e.g. in the next school year aim for 50% PM Benchmarking and 50% decodables).
+This would mean two PM Benchmark readers and two decodable readers per week.
+Read this blog HERE.